 On the Storage Accounts window that appears, choose Add.

-Select the subscription in which to create the storage account.
+Select the subscription to create the storage account.

 Next, enter a name for your storage account.
 The name you choose must be unique across Azure.
-The name also must be between 3 and 24 characters in length and can include numbers and lowercase letters only.
+It must also be between 3 and 24 characters in length and can include numbers and lowercase letters only.

 Select a location for your storage account, or use the default location.